 The Diamond's Cut

-If you want your diamond stud earrings to sparkle and shine - and who wouldn't - the cut of your diamond may be a higher priority.
+If you want your diamond stud earrings to sparkle and shine - and who wouldn't - the cut of your diamond may be a higher priority than any other C on your list.
 Selecting stones with a brilliant-cut and facet arrangement will yield incredible sparkle.
-We highly recommend choosing an Excellent or Very Good cut grade stone if you have your eye on round solitaire studs.
-The two grades will provide your diamond stud earrings with ideal symmetry, proportions, and high-quality craftsmanship.
+To better understand a diamond’s cut, let’s explore what it is, why it’s vital, and how it differs from a diamond shape.

-Diamond stud earrings come in an array of cuts and shapes.
-We all have our preferences, which is ultimately what selecting a diamond cut and shape is all about.
-So, let's take a look at the two most popular solitaire stud cuts:
+Diamond stud earrings come in an array of shapes.
+While we all have our preferences, let's take a look at the two most popular solitaire stud shapes:

-The brilliant round cut is, by far, the most popular choice for diamond jewelry, and solitaire studs are no exception.
-The round cut of the stone enhances its sparkle, brightness, and fire.
+The brilliant round cut is, by far, the most popular shape choice for diamond jewelry, and diamond studs are no exception.
+The round shape and exquisite cut of the stones enhance their sparkle, brightness, and fire.
 It's also an ideal choice if you happen to have a gorgeous round solitaire diamond engagement ring to pair with it.

-Many love the appeal of a square diamond, making the princess cut an easy choice for their diamond stud earrings.
-The princess cut offers exceptional shine and sparkle due to its modified-brilliant facet arrangement.
+Many love the appeal of a square-shaped diamond, making the princess cut an easy choice for their diamond stud earrings.
+The princess diamond earrings offer exceptional shine and sparkle due to their modified-brilliant facet arrangement.

-Selecting the Color & Clarity of Your Diamond Stud Earrings
+Selecting the Metal for Your Diamond Stud Earrings

 Choosing the color of your stone is yet another personal preference to consider.
 Diamonds come in many breathtaking hues, including blues, blacks, pinks, browns, and yellows.
 While the colorless diamonds are the purest and typically the most expensive, a colored stone catches the eye of many.